WMV lunac1

 • Temperature: - 55°C - +260°C, electronically regulated within 2 °C

-or fixed -196°C with liquid nitrogen (cryogenic condition)
+or constant -196°C with liquid nitrogen (cryogenic condition)

 • Pin displacement ( C , high accuracy real time wear registration)